rsvim/rsvim/README.md

 ## About

-The goal of RSVIM is to be a highly extensible text editor by following the main features and philosophy of ([Neo](https://neovim.io/))[VIM](https://www.vim.org/) editor, while also to be:
+The goal of RSVIM is to be a highly extensible text editor by following the main features and philosophy of ([Neo](https://neovim.io/))[VIM](https://www.vim.org/), while also to be:

-- A powerful TUI engine similar to GUI frameworks that provides widgets, event handlers, layouts, etc.
+- A fast editor that fully utilizes all CPU cores and never freezes.
-- A programmable editor that provides a consistent script runtime, with builtin support for type system, async/await, plugin management, etc.
+- A powerful TUI engine that provides widgets, event handlers, layouts, etc.
-- A background editing service that allows multiple remote clients to access and work together.
+- A consistent scripting runtime with built-in support for type system, async/await, plugin management, etc.
-- A text processing tool that batch processes text contents and integrates with shell environment.
+- An editing service that allows multiple users to access remotely and work together.
-- A modern project that leverages community works for theme, documentation, development, etc.
+- A text processing tool that integrates with the shell environment.

 ## Installation